 Even first-time event organizers will typically establish a theme for the meeting.
 However, the theme has to be something that your attendees will be enthused about.
 For instance, “Change You Can Believe In” doesn’t really mean a whole lot to the attendees.
 In fact, attendees may be resistant to change.
 However, “Beat (Your Biggest Competitor)” is something that your attendees will get behind.
 Whatever theme you end up with, make sure, and focus a lot on the next tip…

 (3) Scrutinize Every Speaker and Activity

 Last year, we were hired to deliver one of our Build-A-Bike ® team building events during a new re-branding roll-out for a credit union.
-The them of their meeting was “Brand Camp,” which was play on words for the running joke in the movie American Pie.
+The theme of their meeting was “Brand Camp,” which was a play on words for the running joke in the movie American Pie.
 Now the normal Build-A-Bike ® activity doesn’t really apply to the re-branding of an organization.
 However, because we knew the theme, we were able to alter the activities and the delivery to focus on how each of the small groups building the bicycles had to complete their individual task properly for the customer (the kids receiving the bike) to all get a consistent product.
 We used that as a metaphor for how the roll-out would need to be consistent as well.